Maha Shivratri 2015

 Anyone who worships Shiva on the day of Maha Shivratri is freed from all bondages and sins of Karma and moves on the path towards Moksha.
 Devotees who worship Lord Shiva with true devotion on Mahashivratri are freed from all sins and are blessed with health, wealth and success.

-Maha Shivratri Articles
+Legend of Maha Shivratri

 Shiva lingams represent Lord Shiva or the primeval and primary energy of the Universe.
 Shiva linga are installed in homes or offices to harness harmonious and positive vibrations.
 While Shiva is soul, Shakti is mind..